TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/006 Test helper methods.md

 Line 1: It is static for performance reasons, not strictly necessary.\
 Line 3: Create options builder, here we can set various db configurations.
 In our case the specific test database.\
 In a real system, you often have different databases, like production, Q/A testing, local testing, etc. We need a database, we can reset for every test.\
-Line 4: We define the test database.\
+Line 4: Test classes are run in parallel, so I need a unique database per test, to avoid conflict.
+The Guid fixes this.\
+Line 5: The data source is defined.\
-Line 5: Create new instance of DbContext.\
+Line 6: Create new instance of DbContext.\
-Line 6: Delete any existing database.\
+Line 7: Delete any existing database.\
-Line 7: Create clean database.
+Line 8: Create clean database.

 This method is called at the beginning of each test, like this: